Facebook Messenger is #5 in Top 10 Business Messaging platforms

 2020.
 Facebook updates Messenger Rooms to take on Zoom

-Messenger Rooms, Facebook’s Zoom competitor, is rolling out new features aimed at making Rooms easier to both create and discover, as well as those for further personalizing your Rooms experience.
-The new version of Messenger Rooms will now display the Rooms you’ve been invited to up at the top of your Chats tab in your inbox to make them easier to find.
-It will also make the ability to create a new Room more visible, by placing the option front and center in the Chats tab.
-Other changes impact Rooms management.
-You can now create a Room with a default, suggested or custom activity, set a future start date and customize your audience selection.
-In addition, the Manage Rooms feature will let you view, join, edit or later delete the rooms you have created, or invite more people to join an existing Room.
+Messenger Rooms, Facebook's competitor to Zoom, is introducing new features to enhance the ease of creating and discovering Rooms, as well as personalizing the Rooms experience.
+The updated version of Messenger Rooms will prominently display the Rooms to which you've been invited at the top of your Chats tab in your inbox, making them easier to locate.
+Additionally, the option to create a new Room will be prominently placed in the Chats tab, ensuring its visibility.
+Various changes have been made to Rooms management as well.
+You can now create a Room with a default, suggested, or custom activity, set a future start date, and customize your audience selection.
+Furthermore, the Manage Rooms feature allows you to view, join, edit, or delete the Rooms you have created, as well as invite more people to join an existing Room.

 2020.
 Facebook Messenger's new chat plugin for business websites allows to reach non-Facebook users

-Facebook is making it easier for businesses to leverage its Messenger service on their own websites.
-Until now the customer chat plugin, that allows customers to talk directly with a business on the business’s own website using the Messenger service, required the website visitors to be logged into Facebook, limiting adoption.
-The updated plugin will now allow customers to talk to businesses without being logged in, Facebook says.
-Instead, a “continue as guest” option will be available.
-However, on the business’s side, they’ll still be able to use all their same tools to manage their conversations with these online users, whether logged in or not.
+Facebook is simplifying the process for businesses to utilize its Messenger service on their respective websites.
+Previously, the customer chat plugin required visitors to the website to be logged into Facebook in order to engage in direct conversations with businesses.
+This requirement limited its adoption.
+However, with the updated plugin, Facebook is removing this limitation by allowing customers to interact with businesses even without being logged in.
+A new "continue as guest" option will be provided instead.
+From the business's perspective, they can continue to leverage all their existing tools to effectively manage conversations with these online users, irrespective of whether they are logged in or not.

 2020.
 Businesses on Facebook can now respond to customers in Messenger

-Facebook is launching a new inbox on Messenger today to make it easier for business owners to respond to incoming customer messages from the same app they use to message friends and family.
-The update will allow businesses to manage all their communications from a single app, instead of having to toggle back and forth between apps in order to write and respond to customer inquires — A process many business owners said they found frustrating.
-Business users can still use the Facebook’s Page Manager app to manage their Facebook posts, create ads, view their Page insights and respond to messages, if they choose.
+Facebook is introducing a new inbox feature on Messenger, enabling business owners to conveniently respond to customer messages using the same app they use for personal conversations with friends and family.
+This update streamlines communication for businesses, allowing them to handle all their interactions from a single app.
+No longer will they need to switch between multiple applications to compose and reply to customer inquiries, which many business owners found to be a frustrating process.
+However, if preferred, business users can still utilize Facebook's Page Manager app to manage their posts, create ads, access Page insights, and respond to messages.

 2020.
 Facebook announces Zoom-like clone with Messenger Rooms